 The starting point of the DDP is the DDP Foundation Level.
 This is an introduction to, and a map of, the profession of Digital Design.
-Digital Designers understand digitalization as material that can be shaped, in the same way a craftsman shapes his material (wood, metal, or the like).
+Digital Designers understand the digital as material - as digital material - that can be shaped, in the same way a craftsman shapes his material (wood, metal, or the like).

 Digital Designers think through the possibilities and potential of technology in combination with the economic conditions in which it arises.
 They take into consideration both current and future needs of people and aim to create innovative and sustainable digital solutions.

 Origin and objective